yexiaobo-seeedstudio/Infrared-Transceiver/README.md

 Infrared-Transceiver
 ====================

-This is an android library for IR.
+This is an Android library for IR.

 [Seeed Studio][1]